haesleinhuepf/the-segmentation-game/README.md

 Depending on the used metric, it might be sufficient to annotate a hand full of objects.
 Use napari's annotation tools as shown below.
 Use the `+` and `-` keys on your keyboard to increase and decrease the label number that is currently drawn.
+Note: Avoid label gaps.
+The labels must be continuously subsequent.
+If there are pixels annotated with value 2, there must be pixels annotated with value 1.

 ![](https://github.com/haesleinhuepf/the-segmentation-game/raw/main/images/annotation.gif)